roxanatudorache/documentmanagementworkflow/README.md

 With document upload, automated embedding generation, semantic search, approval workflows, and AI-assisted interaction, the application provides a complete foundation for building a modern knowledge base.

+#License
+This application is provided for educational and demonstration purposes.